tursodatabase/libsql/ext/wasm/api/README.md

 with `c-pp`](#c-pp), noting that such preprocessing may be applied after all of the relevant files are concatenated.
-That extension is used primarily to keep the code maintainers cognisant of the fact that those files contain constructs which will not run as-is in JavaScript.
+That extension is used primarily to keep the code maintainers cognisant of the fact that those files contain constructs which may not run as-is in any given JavaScript environment.

-The build process glues those files together, resulting in `sqlite3-api.js`, which is everything except for the `post-js-*.js` files, and `sqlite3.js`, which is the Emscripten-generated amalgamated output and includes the `post-js-*.js` parts, as well as the Emscripten-provided module loading pieces.
+The build process glues those files together, resulting in `sqlite3-api.js`, which is everything except for the `pre/post-js-*.js` files, and `sqlite3.js`, which is the Emscripten-generated amalgamated output and includes the `pre/post-js-*.js` parts, as well as the Emscripten-provided module loading pieces.

 The non-JS outlier file is `sqlite3-wasm.c`: it is a proxy for `sqlite3.c` which `#include`'s that file and adds a couple more